yldio/pouch-redux-middleware/README.md

 false, the document will be ignored for the path.
 This is useful when you have multiple paths in a single database that are differentiated through an attribute (like `type`).
+* `handleResponse` a function that is invoked with the direct response of the database, which is useful when metadata is needed or errors need custom handling.
+Arguments are `error, data, callback`. `callback` must be invoked with a potential error after custom handling is done.

 Example of a path spec: